The indoor preschool environment is a visually stimulating and gorgeous place for children to grow and learn.

 Educators strive to make the room visually inviting and stimulating.
 Great care is taken in setting up displays and show casing the children’s work.
 A real focus on the environment is always reflected in natural displays that engage and interest children.

-Our chickens, ‘Blue bell and shortcake’ dart around in the bushes and scratch around and through our ‘green tunnel’.
+Our chickens, ‘Petunia, Millie Fleur and Peachy’ dart around in the bushes and scratch around and through our ‘green tunnel’.
 The chicken ‘chiefs’ for the week search for eggs and make sure they are properly watered and fed.
 The veggie patch and flower garden always have something growing and needing looking after by the children.
 Tasting fresh produce straight from the patch or tree is always a treat!
 Our resident kookaburras always inspire some bird watching.
 Using our binoculars the children patiently search for rosellas, cockies, miners, doves and the beautiful king parrots.